realpython/python-guide/docs/starting/which-python.rst

 The basic gist of the state of things is as follows:

-1. Python 2.7 has been the standard for Python developers for a *long* time.
+1. Python 2.7 has been the standard for a *long* time.
-2. Python 3.x intrudced major controvercial changes to the language, which many developers are unhappy with.
+2. Python 3 introduced major changes to the language, which many developers are unhappy with.
-3. Python 2.7 will receive security updates for a long while.
+3. Python 2.7 will receive neccessary security updates for a few years.
-4. Python 2.x is continually evolving, like Python 2 did in years past.
+4. Python 3 is continually evolving, like Python 2 did in years past.

 So, you can now see why this is not such an easy decision.